nodejs/node/CONTRIBUTING.md

 ```text
 $ git checkout -b my-branch -t origin/master
 ```
+Please make sure this local email is also added to your [GitHub email list](https://github.com/settings/emails) so that your commits will be properly associated with your account and you will be promoted to Contributor once your first commit is landed.

 Any text you write should follow the [Style Guide](doc/STYLE_GUIDE.md), including comments and API documentation.